pk-lucas-a/surfs_up/README.md

  ![June.png](June.png).  ![Dec.png](Dec.png).

-## Major Differences Between the Month Samples
+## Major Differences Between the Two Month's Samples
 - December's minimum temperature was 56 degrees, not ideal in the shake-selling business compared to June's minimum of 64 degrees.
 - In December, about a quarter of the measurements were under 70 degrees, which would not be prime shake-selling times.
 - June had 1700 measurements compared to December's 1517, so we could address whether pockets of December are missing from the data due to holiday breaks.